xcat2/confluent-docs/docs/attributeexpressionstroubleshooting.md

 ---
 layout: page
-title: Troubleshooting issues with nodefirmware and firmware updates
+title: Troubleshooting issues with nodeattribute expressions.
 permalink: /documentation/nodeattribexpressionstroubleshooting.html
 ---

 An expression will contain some directives wrapped in {} characters.
-Within {} are a number of potential substitute values and operations.

 When using nodeattrib substitution there might be the temptation to do substition of username and passwords which will not work.

 ### Example
-when using noderun attribute expressions for bmcuser and bmcpass will not work this is expected behavior.
+when using noderun attribute expressions for bmcuser and bmcpass will not work, this is expected behavior.
 ```
 noderun <nodename> ipmitool -I lanplus -U "{bmcuser}" -P {bmcpass} -H {bmc}
 ```